 It’s good when someone follows the rules, but some people can take those rules too seriously.
-It might help you to see some synonyms of what words you can use to describe those people, and this article is the perfect place for you to do that!
+It might help you to see some synonyms of what words you can use to describe a rule-follower, and this article is the perfect place for you to do that!

 Which Words Can Describe Someone Who Follows The Rules?

 - By the book

 The preferred version is “stickler” because it’s commonly used in English.
 It refers to someone who must follow the rules to an exact reference, with absolutely no possible way of wavering from them.
 They take rules seriously and do their best to enforce them too.

 We’ll start with the most suitable word for this situation.

 A stickler is somebody who takes the rules of conduct seriously.
 They’ll often force the rules upon other people (even when it’s not their right to do so).
 They are only happy when all of the rules are being followed, and they don’t like being the only person to follow them.

 The definition of “stickler,” according to The Cambridge Dictionary, is “a person who thinks that a particular type of behavior is very important, and always follows it or tries to make other people follow it.”

 Sticklers can be difficult to work with because they’ll constantly be pressuring you to stick to the rules.
 Even if you only slightly break a handful of them, you can trust a stickler to remind you of your misconduct.

 - Jackie is a real stickler for the rules, which is why so many people steer clear of her.